Assess immediate safety

 - Do they take the medication as prescribed?
 If not, what impact does this have?

-- Is the parent using alcohol and other drugs in addition to their medication?
-What impact does this have on their mental health?
+- Is the parent using alcohol and other drugs or taking non-prescribed prescriptions, in addition to their medication?
+What impact does this have on their presentation?
+Refer to the practice kit Alcohol and other drugs.

-Parent’s ability to understand the concerns about their mental health
+Parent’s ability to understand the concerns about their mental illness

-- Does the parent understand why Child Safety is worried about their mental health?
+- Does the parent understand why Child Safety is worried about their mental illness?

 - Have the impacts of their mental illness on the children been explained?